 All the same, I’m surprised to admit, just being here is more than enough.

-The details: Rainforest Scuba
+The details: Rainforest Scuba diving with a platypus

-Fly to Mackay with Qantas, Virgin Australia or TigerAir.
+Getting there: Fly to Mackay with Qantas, Virgin Australia or TigerAir.
 Drive 65 kilometres west through Pioneer Valley’s sugar cane fields to the small town of Finch Hatton.
 All major car rental companies service the airport.

-We stayed at the basic but comfortable self-contained Finch Hatton Gorge Cabins, 1.5 kilometres from Eungella National Park’s entrance.
+Staying there: We stayed at the basic but comfortable self-contained Finch Hatton Gorge Cabins, 1.5 kilometres from Eungella National Park’s entrance.
 Home-cooked meals available.
 From $155 per cabin, per night, high season; $95 per cabin, per night, low season.